 The agreement was approved by the European Council in 1984 at the instigation of the then British Prime Minister Margaret Thatcher; it grants Great Britain a discount on its contributions.
 It calculates how much Britain pays into the European Union’s budget and how much of it is returned to the UK (through subsidies, subsidies, etc.).
 As a rule, more is paid in than flows back, so the UK is a so-called net contributor.
 The discount is 66 percent of the net contribution.
 It reached its peak at around € 7.3 billion in 2001; in 2005, this discount was approximately € 5.2 billion.
 Overall, the rebate between 1985 and 2014 totaled over € 111.0 billion.

 The rationale for the scheme was that British agriculture was then smaller than that of other EC countries, which is why Great Britain and Northern Ireland could not benefit equally from agricultural subsidies under the common agricultural policy, such as France or Germany.
 Another argument was that in 1984, in the EC comparison, the UK’s prosperity level was low.
 The British rebate was negotiated by then-British Prime Minister Margaret Thatcher, who had blocked many of the decisions of the European Communities in previous years, referring to the „British budget question“, thereby contributing to the so-called Eurosklerose crisis.
-The formula became known „What we are asking for is a very large amount of our own money back!“ (German: „What we ask is that we get back a very large part of our own money!“), With the Thatcher its ambitious Objective in the lengthy negotiations.
+The formula became known „What we are asking for is a very large amount of our own money back!“ (German: „What we ask is that we get back a very large part of our own money!“), which Ms. Thatcher used to express her ambitious objective in the lengthy negotiations.

 CONCLUSIONS AND CRITICAL ASSESSMENT